luc-tielen/lua-quickcheck/README.md

 -- look very much alike since it is a simple system.
 This is done mainly to -- keep the complexity down and make it more clear what parts a FSM consists of:

-fsm 'counter' {
+-- 'fsm' is just like 'property' a function available in global namespace fsm 'counter' {
   commands = function(s)  -- parameters: s (symbolic state during generation)
     -- NOTE: conditional commands can be added with an if, ... (based on state)